camunda/zeebe-process-test/README.md

 # Zeebe Process Test

-This project allows you to unit test your Camunda Cloud BPMN processes.
+This project allows you to unit test your Camunda Platform 8 BPMN processes.
 It will start a Zeebe test engine and provide you with a set of assertions you can use to verify your process behaves as expected.

 ## Prerequisites